iSignal/yugabyte-db/docs/content/stable/api/ysql/the-sql-language/ddl-behavior/catalog-cache.md

 ## Using the knobs

-### Confirming that catalog cache misses are a root cause of latency / load {#confirming-that-catalog-cache-misses-are-a-root-cause-of-latency-/-load}
+### Confirming that catalog cache misses are a root cause of latency

 To confirm that catalog cache misses are a cause, use these techniques